By Dorothy Page, MBBS, Nuvance Health Medical Practice — Family Medicine

 Get Fit Challenge

 Nuvance Health’s 6-week Get Fit Challenge offers mom and dad motivation to keep the family busy.
 Adults, age 18 and older, can log workouts at WeGetFit.org and become eligible for prizes that the whole family will love.
-First and second place can select an item up to $150.
-How about a volleyball net for the backyard for endless fun?
 Visit WeGetFit.org to learn more.

 The bottom line: Sometimes it seems like the kiddos disappear for hours into their electronics.
 Put limits on screen time and when they emerge, try some of these ideas to have fun, get exercise and reconnect with them.
 The whole family will benefit.